 4. Unauthorized Collaboration.
 A student paying or authorizing someone else to compose or create work that they intend to submit for academic credit is a violation of academic integrity.
 Whether or not collaboration in course work (labs, reports, papers, homework assignments, take-home tests, or other academic work for credit) is permitted depends on expectations established in individual courses.
 Students are sometimes encouraged to collaborate on group projects, for example, but told to write their scholarly reports independently.
-Students should presume that collaboration on academic work is not permitted, and that submission of collaborative work would constitute a violation of academic integrity, unless an instructor specifically authorizes collaboration.
+Students should presume that collaboration on academic work is not permitted, and that submission of collaborative work would constitute a violation.
 Students should not presume that authorization in one class applies to any other class, even classes in the same subject area.
 Students should discuss with instructors in advance any questions or uncertainty regarding permitted collaboration.